Haywards is the leading pickled vegetable brand in Britain.

 Robert Hayward (born 1847) was born at Newington in Southwark, London, the son of a corn merchant.
 He was a dedicated Baptist.

 Hayward established a pickle manufacturing business at Montford Place, Kennington, from 1869.
 He initially distributed his wares from a horse and cart.

 Hayward Brothers was established when Robert was joined by his brother Henry Hayward (1852 – 1925) from 1880.
 Three men and five boys were employed at the business by 1881.

-Two nephews of Robert Hayward; George Charles Hayward (died 1931) and Joseph Robert Hayward (1870 – 1933), established a subsidiary at Christchurch, New Zealand in 1890.
+Two nephews of Robert Hayward; George Charles Hayward (died 1931) and Joseph Robert Hayward (1870 – 1933), established a subsidiary at Christchurch, New Zealand from 1890.
 They sold pickles and sauces under the Flag Brand name.
-It was the largest pickle business in New Zealand by 1896 with over 50 employees, and exports had commenced to Australia.
-Factory floor space covered 21,000 square feet by 1903.
+It was the largest pickle business in New Zealand by 1896 with over 50 employees.
 Hayward Brothers operated the largest malt vinegar brewery in New Zealand by 1908.